 The University of Minnesota encourages the accurate and prompt reporting of all crimes to the University of Minnesota Duluth Police Department or appropriate local law enforcement agency when the victim of a crime elects to or is unable to make such a report.
-If the victim of a crime is unable to file a report, third parties who have information regarding the crime are encouraged to file a report to ensure that the police are aware of the crime.
+If the victim of a crime is unable to file a report, third parties who have information regarding the crime are encouraged to file a report.
 The prompt and accurate reporting of all crime enables the police department to identify and respond to patterns of crime and when necessary to distribute pertinent crime information to the community, which may help prevent similar occurrences of crime.